Amphiluke/lindsvg/README.md

 ## Demos

+Please, visit the project’s [demo web page](https://amphiluke.github.io/lindsvg/).
+You will find a few built-in L-system collections there, and will also be able to experiment with lindsvg while building your own L-systems.

-Please, check out [this collection](https://codepen.io/collection/DVzqWb) on CodePen to get a few live examples of using lindsvg.
+Also, check out [this collection](https://codepen.io/collection/DVzqWb) on CodePen to get a few advanced examples of using lindsvg.